-If you are preparing a Comprehensive Annual Financial Report, there are additional statements, schedules, and statistical data that must be included in the report.
+If you are preparing an Annual Comprehensive Financial Report, there are additional statements, schedules, and statistical data that must be included in the report.
 This matrix does not list these additional requirements.
-For more details see GFOA Financial Reporting Recognition Program.
+For more information, see BARS Manual 4.9, GFOA Financial Reporting Recognition Programs.

-If your government assumes risk or self-insures, OR provides claims servicing or insurance coverage to others, please see Risk Management Principles for additional reporting requirements.
+If your government assumes risk or self-insures, OR provides claims servicing or insurance coverage to others, please see BARS Manual 3.4.9, Risk Management Principles for additional reporting requirements.

-MATRIX OF STATUTORY REPORTING REQUIREMENTS:

-Additional Schedules Required by the State Auditor's Office.

-- Governmental Funds: 000, 100, 200, 300, 700 Proprietary Funds: Enterprise Funds 400, Internal Service Funds 500 Fiduciary Funds: 600 699 (A) (B) (C)

-Schedu (C) Fiduciary Funds le (A) (B) Pension, Investment No. Schedule Governmental Funds Proprietary Funds and Private-Purpose Custodial Funds 01 Revenues/Expenditures/Expenses Prepare for each fund Prepare for each fund Prepare for each fund Prepare for each fund 09 Liabilities (one schedule for entity as a whole) Include all current and noncurrent liabilities.
+MATRIX OF STATUTORY REPORTING REQUIREMENTS: Additional Schedules Required by the State Auditor's Office.
+(A) Governmental Funds: 000, 100, 200, 300, 700 (B) Proprietary Funds: Enterprise Funds - 400, Internal Service Funds - 500 (C) Fiduciary Funds: 600 - 699 Schedu In (C) Fiduciary Funds le No. Schedule (A) Governmental Funds (B) Proprietary Funds Pension, Investment and Private-Purpose Custodial Funds 01 Revenues/Expenditures/Expenses Prepare for each fund Prepare for each fund Prepare for each fund Prepare for each fund 09 Liabilities (one schedule for entity as a whole) Include all current and noncurrent liabilities.
 Include all current and noncurrent liabilities.
-N/A N/A 15 State Financial Assistance tance Prepare one schedule for the entity as a whole.
+N/A N/A 15 State Financial Assistance Prepare one schedule for the entity as a whole.
 Include all state grants.
 16 Expenditures of Federal Awards Prepare one schedule for the entity as a whole.
 Include all federal grants.
 17 Public Works Prepare one schedule for the entity as a whole.
-19 Labor Relations Consultant(s) Prepare one schedule for each labor consultant.
-20 Sales and Use Tax for Public Facilities - Rural Counties (Counties Only) Prepare one schedule for the entity as a whole.
-21 Risk Management Prepare one schedule for the entity as a whole.
+20 Sales and Use Tax for Public Facilities - Rural Counties (Counties Only) 21 Risk Management Prepare one schedule for the entity as a whole.
 22 Assessment Questionnaire 1 Fire districts, conservation districts, local/regional trauma care councils, transportation benefit districts and industrial development corporations should prepare this Schedule regardless of amount of revenues.

-If you are preparing a Comprehensive Annual Financial Report, there are additional statements, schedules, and statistical data that must be included in the report.
+If you are preparing an Annual Comprehensive Financial Report, there are additional statements, schedules, and statistical data that must be included in the report.
 This matrix does not detail these additional requirements.

-1 Required only for local governments with total revenues usually less than \$300,000.
+1Required only for local governments with total revenues usually less than \$300,000.